astro313/FirstYear/mod1/response.md

-> We used the word "correlation" to indicate that regardless of the variation found in dust mass due to a different prior imposed on the emissivity, the IR luminosity is insensivtive to such changes in dust mass.
-Both the dust mass and IR lumonisty are inferred from the best-fit SED model, and are not parameters in the model (and the loss function).
+> We used the word "correlation" to indicate that regardless of the variation found in dust mass due to a different prior imposed on the emissivity, the IR luminosity is insensitive to such changes in dust mass.
+Both the dust mass and IR luminosity are inferred from the best-fit SED model, and are not parameters in the model (and the loss function).
 For these reasons, we do not mean the covariance here.